 The comprehensive plan contains broadly stated goals and policies that can be implemented in several different ways, whether by adopting or amending ordinances, policies or programs.
 The comprehensive plan's goals and policies themselves are ideas to work towards rather than law.
 While the City's charter requires that all city improvements, ordinances and regulations be consistent with the comprehensive plan, the comprehensive plan alone is not an enforceable regulation.
 It does not justify the denial of a plat or the development of land.
 The comprehensive plan does not obligate the City to provide any program or regulate any activity.
 While the comprehensive plan is consulted when making decisions about rezonings, it does not establish zoning district boundaries or create zoning regulations, which would require an independent public hearing process.
-The comprehensive plan does not restrict the City from preparing plans, policies, or strategies.
-It does not restrict the right of the City to adopt any ordinance not related to the development of land.
+The comprehensive plan does not restrict the City to adopt any ordinance not related to the development of land.
 It does not create any cause of action against the City or any City official, employee, or agent.
 It does not constitute a defense to the prosecution of any crime.
 Finally, the comprehensive plan does not supersede Federal or State requirements.
+[Staff]